24 hr Rescue Hotline:

 Human attacks, cat attacks, dog attacks, road casualties are suspected to be much higher than recorded here as they are often not witnessed but the injuries and location are consistent with those type of incidents.

 Although East Sussex WRAS treats all species regardless of their conservation status, we were surprised to see just how many were of conservation concern.
-Over 50% of bird, 54% of mammals and 25% of amphibian & reptiles are of a worrying conservation status.
+Over 51% of birds, 48% of mammals and 20% of amphibian & reptiles are of a worrying conservation status.
+This is based on casualties dealt with between 1st January 2020 and 7th January 2026.

-Eastbourne has always been the heart of our area and we are best known in that town than anywhere else hence the highest number of calls to that area.
+Eastbourne has always been the heart of our area and we are best known in that town than anywhere else hence that is where we receive the highest number of calls to.
 We also find that people often refer to themselves as being in Eastbourne when in fact that are often in a suburb like Willingdon, Langney or Sovereign Harbour.

 Calls about casualties in the very north of East Sussex are generally passed to Folly Wildlife Rescue, casualties in the far east of East Sussex are passed to the RSPCA Mallydams Wood Wildlife Hospital.

 A small organisation has been operating in the Bexhill & Hastings area for the last few years but are now winding down meaning there is now an increase in the number of calls we are receiving for that area.
-Due to Rogers Wildlife Rescue cutting back due to Rogers age, a new organisation called Brighton & Hove Wildlife Advice & Rescue Service has set up.
+Due to the charity cutting back, a new organisation called Brighton & Hove Wildlife Advice & Rescue Service (WARS) has set up.
 They don't have any hospital facilities and work with surrounding organisations like WRAS who help to take in as many casualties as possible, therefore seeing an increase in the number of casualties we are admitting from that area.

 We are frequently asked about our success rate, which is a challenging question due to varying perceptions of success.
 Our main goal is to alleviate the suffering of wildlife casualties and return them to their natural habitat.
 This is generally achieved in two ways: